 6:15 pm—6:30 pm Director's Report (IPR Assistant Program Manager Rachel Mortimer)

 IPR initiated an independent investigation into PPB’s handling of the Ferguson related protests in Portland.
-Once the investigation is complete, IPR will forward the case to the Bureau for findings
+Once the investigation is complete, IPR will forward the case to the Police Bureau for findings

-Hip hop review will be release soon
+Hip hop review will be released soon

-IPR recruitment resulted in a diverse group of 18 females and 12 males.
+CRC recruitment resulted in a diverse group of 18 females and 12 males.

 IPR Outreach Coordinator networked at Resolutions Northwest and Uniting to Understand Racism, and Slavic Advisory Council